MoritzM00/proba-forecasting/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit

 Repository for the Probabilistic Timeseries Forecasting Challenge.
 This challenge focuses on quantile forecasting for timeseries data in Germany and Karlsruhe.
-Results can be found [here](https://gitlab.kit.edu/nils.koster/ptsfc24_results).
+Results can be found [here](https://gitlab.kit.edu/nils.koster/ptsfc24_results) and are visualized [here](https://jobrac.shinyapps.io/ptsfc24_viz/).

 Forecasts are inherently uncertain, and it is important to quantify this uncertainty.
 The goal is to predict some kind of distribution of future values, rather than just a single point estimate.
 Quantiles are a relatively straightforward way to quantify such an uncertainty.
 The challenge is based on two datasets: `bikes` and `energy`.
 A third dataset `no2` is also available, but was not selected for forecast submissions.